 EMT-B Certification Program Overviews

-Research certification programs for basic emergency medical technicians.
-Get information on requirements, courses, career prospects and salary to make an informed decision about your education.
+Research certification programs for basic emergency medical technicians (EMT).
+Get information on program requirements, curriculum, career prospects and salary potential for EMTs with basic certification.

 Basic-level emergency technicians administer most of the pre-hospital emergency life-support and medical care, according to the U.S. Department of Transportation.
 This means the technician first needs to be able to correctly assess the condition of the patient and the extent of his or her injuries, and then give appropriate care.
 The technician must also be able to move the patient in a manner that prevents further injury and causes no unnecessary discomfort to the patient.